-If you suffer from hyperhidrosis, or have a loved one who struggles with the condition, you know that excessive sweating is serious - and that it significantly impacts quality of life and functioning.
+If you suffer from hyperhidrosis or have a loved one who struggles with the condition, you know that excessive sweating is serious - and that it significantly impacts the quality of life and functioning.
 As an impactful medical condition with substantial negative effects on physical, emotional, and social well-being (as well as academic and occupational life), hyperhidrosis deserves to be treated seriously by health insurance organizations and other third-party payers.

 To start, if you and your healthcare provider are looking for diagnosis codes, here are the latest: